Short Course #1 Advanced Impedance Spectroscopy

 proper selection of experimental parameters;

-application of electrical circuit analogues, and
+application of electrical circuit analogues;

 About the Instructor

-Orazem obtained his BS and MS degrees from Kansas State University and his doctorate in 1983 from the University of California, Berkeley.
+Dr. Orazem obtained his BS and MS degrees from Kansas State University and his doctorate in 1983 from the University of California, Berkeley.
 In 1988 he joined the faculty of the University of Florida where, since 1992, he holds the position of Professor of Chemical Engineering.
 Prof. Orazem is the recipient of two teaching awards and three research professorships from the University of Florida.
 He was recognized as an outstanding educator in 2004 by BP Azerbaijan.
 He was recognized as the 2005 College of Engineering Distinguished International Educator, and he was recognized as a 2008 Blue Key Distinguished Professor.
-Prof. Orazem is a Fellow of The Electrochemical Society and served for ten years as Associate Editor for the Journal of the Electrochemical Society.
-He is the President of the International Society of Electrochemistry.
+Prof. Orazem is a Fellow of The Electrochemical Society and served for ten years as an Associate Editor for the Journal of The Electrochemical Society.
+He is the Immediate Past President of the International Society of Electrochemistry.
 He has over 150 refereed publications and has co-authored, with Bernard Tribollet of the CNRS in Paris, a textbook on the subject, Electrochemical Impedance Spectroscopy.
 In 2012, Orazem received the ECS Henry B. Linford Award for Distinguished Teaching.